Sibghatullah-Laghari/mediconnect/CONTRIBUTING.md

 ## Reporting Issues

-When reporting a bug, include:
+When reporting a bug, error, or issue include:

 - What happened
 - What you expected